JuanPZuluaga/accent-recog-slt2022/CommonAccent/README.md

 |:---------------------------------:|:------:|:------:|:-----:|
 | **# of utterances**               | 45605 | 1062  | 972 |
 | **Total duration, hr**            | ~50  | 1.24   | 1.15  |

-## Further statistics

-Further data can be obtained from the the CommonVoice dataset.
-Future work should target other languages and also newer versions of the CommonVoice dataset.